confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 #### 2a.
 Example Conversations

+> [!IMPORTANT]
+>Please keep in mind that for the sake of this quickstart you are the healthcare worker who would like to get the appointment related information of your patient.

-Let's assume the patient's name we have an appointment is Sheila Smith.
+Let's assume the patient's name we have an appointment is Justin Evans.
 Here are some example questions to ask:
-- What are the summaries of recent appointments with Sheila Smith?
+- What are the summaries of recent appointments with Justin Evans?
-- What type of medicine Sheila Smith uses currently?
+- What type of medicine Justin Evans uses currently?
-- What is the last diagnosis at the latest appointment of Sheila Smith?
+- What is the last diagnosis at the latest appointment of Justin Evans?

+[//]: <> (#### 2b.
+Queries)

 ### 3. Bring down the infrastructure